 National Consumers’ Day

-We celebrate December as the National Consumers’ Day.
+24th December is celebrated as the National Consumers’ Day.
 It was on this day that the Indian Parliament enacted the Consumer Protection Act in 1986.
-India is one of the countries that have exclusive courts for consumer redressal.
-The consumer movement in India has made some progress in terms of numbers of organised groups and their activities.
-There are today more than 700 consumer groups in the country of which only about 20-25 are well organised and recognised for their work.
+India is one of the few countries that have exclusive courts for consumer redressal.
+The consumer movement in India has made significant progress in recent times.
+At present, there are more than 700 consumer groups.
+Out of them, about 20-25 are well organized and are recognized for their work.